 The original commit messages can optionally be overridden with a custom commit message.
-See Template markup for the message options.

 Trailers (commit lines like Co-authored-by: ...) can optionally be removed from the original commit messages and appended to the end of the squashed commit message.
 This also generates proper Co-authored-by: credit for every translator.